 10 Books To Help You Grow as a Leader and Improve Employee Experience

-At Effective, we have witnessed a growing number of projects that are focused on designing better digital experiences to improve the employee experience.
+At Ogilvy, we have witnessed a growing number of projects that are focused on designing better digital experiences to improve the employee experience.
 This uptick is no surprise when research clearly correlates a positive employee experience with strong company performance.
 When employees are happy, they generate better customer service and improve brand loyalty.

 I’ve been thinking a lot about employee experience and what influences it.
 Without a doubt, organizational leadership is a critical facet to driving positive experiences.
 Great leaders recognize the value of their people, understand how to play to their respective strengths, and choose to help them on their journey.